 Checklist for useful intranet content

+Useful content enables people to stay informed, productive and engaged with their colleagues, and the organization as a whole.
 Run through this quick mental checklist to confirm that a particular page is useful:

-- What is this page’s purpose?
-Is it clear?
+- Is this page’s purpose clear?

 Good content doesn’t just happen